g8hh/progress-knight3/README.md

 # dev-diary

+### 9/7/2021
+After a long job search and new-job chaos, the development hiatus is slowly ending.
+Merged WIP Town features with v0.3, pushed to live branch.
+Added a blacksmith item.

 ### 8/4/2021
 Today I'd like to save and load building progress.
 I'll add a simple state-tracking object
 to gameData that tracks each building's count and cost of next purchase.
 Then when the game calls